Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Federated search
      - A search conducted by a federated search application that allows users to simultaneously search multiple content sources, typically hosted by different vendors, with a single query from a single user interface.
 The federated search application typically presents the user with a single set of results collected from the content sources searched.
 The end user is not responsible for selecting the content sources being searched.
 The content sources being searched will report such activity as Searches_Federated.
-See :ref:`Appendix G <appendix-g>`.
+See :ref:`Appendix F <appendix-f>`.
      - MetaLib, EBSCOhost Connection

    * - Filter